ValiantWind/cloudblox/README.md

 # Cloudblox

 An Promise-Based API Wrapper for Roblox Open Cloud and their other Web APIs.

-## Highly recommended that you do not use this yet
+## Not recommended for productive use yet.

-It's a huge work in progress.
+This is a big work in progress.
+Once it works with every available endpoint, it will be ready for productive use.
+This should happen soon.

+***

 To Install: